search

 We know fundraising is a never ending task and one that takes resilience and stamina to maintain.
 We hope the information here can lighten the load by providing the main grant streams available locally and nationally.

 The Community Development Team at RVS can advise you on completing funding applications and offer guidance to local groups with their fundraising activities.
-For further information about support and access to Funds Online, contact us on msc@rvs.org.uk
+For further information about support, contact us on msc@rvs.org.uk

 Funding newsletters are produced by Basingstoke Voluntary Action, on behalf of the Hampshire CVS Network.
 They contain a range of current funding and grant opportunities which are live right now.
 Latest edition